- The most common way to get HIV or AIDS is by having sex with someone who has it. But there are other ways, too.

 Common places for testing include your local health department, a clinic, your doctor's office, a hospital, and other sites set up specifically for HIV testing.

 How Long Should I Wait to Get Tested for HIV?

-Most people will develop enough antibodies to test positive within 2 to 8 weeks after they're exposed to the virus.
+Most people will develop enough antigens or antibodies to test positive within 2 to 8 weeks after they're exposed to the virus.
 The average is 20 days to 25 days.
 Even so, there's a chance it could take longer.
 If you think you've been exposed and your HIV test within the first 3 months was negative, get another test at 6 months.
 If you think you are infected, however, see a doctor right away.
 They can help guide you in the testing.